 According to Metro Police, Mosley was charged with two counts of criminal homicide and one count of attempted criminal homicide.

 Mosely's attorney said he was also injured during the fight.

-In March, Mosely was among five other inmates involved in a fight at the Cheatham County Jail.
+at the Cheatham County Jail.
 The fight started between Mosely and another inmate after inmates broke down the door of a cell using a bed frame.

 According to court records, Mosley has a court appearance scheduled for January regarding an aggravated assault charge from the Dec.
 2018 attack of a 37-year-old woman, WTVF reported.
 Nashville police said Mosley was released on a $5,000 bond when the stabbing incident happened.

 Alvin Jefferson "A.J."
 Bethurum, 21, survived the incident that police said happened outside the bar.
 Bethurum is a student at the University of Tennessee Knoxville.